Best Women’s Winter Running Leggings of 2024-2025

 What we didn’t like: not the most price-inclusive

-We sifted through dozens of tights out of the plethora of options on the market, and after comparing specs, features, and customer reviews, then testing for ourselves, the Athleta Rainier Reflective Tight came out on top as the best option for all-around winter running.
+After three years of testing, we continually confidently recommend the Athleta Rainier as the best women's winter tights out there.
+After comparing specs, features, and customer reviews, then testing for ourselves year-after-year, the Athleta Rainier Reflective Tight came out on top as the best leggings for winter running.
 We found these tights to be the best combo of comfort, warmth, durability, and features of any others we considered.

 REFLECTIVE